programming-notes/the-dom-challenge/README.md

 # The DOM Challenge

 ## Summary
-When we visit a webpage, our browser needs to get the content for that page.
-The browser requests the content from a server.
-When the server receives the request, it sends a response.
-If everything is okay, the server returns the HTML for the page.
+Every time we visit a webpage, our browser first sends a request to the server asking for content, and the server sends back a response with the HTML for the page.

 The HTML in the server's response is just text.
-But, when the browser receives the response, it parses that text into the *document object model*.
-DOM, for short.
+But, when the browser receives the response, it parses that text into Javascript objects.
+Each object represents one HTML element, and they're linked together in a tree structure representing the HTML text.

+This collection of objects is known as the *document object model*, or DOM for short.

-So, what is the DOM?
-If we flip the words around, we could say that the DOM is an object that models a document.
-Basically, it's an object that represents the HTML returned by the server.
+If we flip the words around, we could say that the DOM models a document.
+Typically you start interacting with the DOM by using a variable called `document` which represents the "root node" — the node that is the parent of all the other HTML nodes below it.

 Recall the Phase 1 challenges where we scraped HTML using Nokogiri.
 Nokogiri parsed a string of HTML and returned Ruby objects that represented that HTML.
-We had one object to represent the whole document.
-Then there were node objects to represent each heading, paragraph, etc.  And we could interact with the objects to get the nodes with a certain class, get their child nodes, etc.
+We had one object to represent the whole document, and you used it to call things like `.css` to search through all the Nokogiri `Node` objects.
+There were Nokogiri `Node` objects representing each heading, paragraph, etc.  And we could interact with the objects to get the nodes with a certain class, get their child nodes, etc.

 The DOM is very similar.
-The browser parses HTML into an object, the DOM, and we're able to interact with that object.
-We can access nodes with specific classes, get their child nodes, etc.  The same things we did with the Nokogiri objects.
+We can access nodes with specific classes, get their child nodes, and more — just like we did with the Nokogiri objects.
 In the browser, we interact with the DOM via JavaScript.
 Let's see how this works.

 ## Releases
 ### Release 0:  HTML, the DOM, and Dev Tools
 To begin exploring the DOM, we'll take a look at an HTML document and how it's represented by the browser.
 In this repository is a file `index.html`.
 It's a pretty straightforward HMTL document.
 We start with the opening `<html>` tag.
 Nested within the `<html>` tag are the `<head>` and `<body>` tags.
 Then, within the `<body>` tag are nested more tags, `<header>` and `<main>`.
-And within each of these tags are more tags.
-And so on, until we reach the closing `</html>` tag.
 Read through the file to understand the structure of the HTML document.
-What elements are there?
+What other elements are there?
 How are they organized?

 When we understand the structure of the HTML, open `index.html` in a browser.
 When we open the file, the browser will receive the text of the document and parse it into the DOM.
-In a more or less one-to-one fashion, each HTML element is parsed into a DOM object, and the DOM objects are organized in a tree structure (see [illustration][html5rocks node tree]).
+Each HTML element is parsed into a DOM object, and the DOM objects are organized in a tree structure (see [illustration][html5rocks node tree]).

 We can explore the DOM tree using our browser's developer tools ([chrome dev tools][]).
 If we're using  Chrome, the DOM is represented to us on the "Elements" tab.
-The DOM's tree structure is displayed like an outline which we can explore by expanding and collapsing individual branches.
+The DOM's tree structure is displayed like an outline which we can explore visually by expanding and collapsing individual branches.
 As our cursor moves over a node in the outline, the page view highlights that node.
 This is demonstrated in Figure 1.

 ![using dev tools](readme-assets/aquapals-dev-tools.gif)
 *Figure 1*.
 Using Chrome's dev tools to explore the DOM.